duncanatt/detecter/tutorial/docs/using-detecter/inline-instrumentation.md

     A new `ebin` directory containing the compiled `*.beam` files is created.

 3. Launch the Erlang shell `erl`.
-    We ad the detectEr binaries and the ones we have just compiled to the shell code path via `-pa`.
+    We add the detectEr binaries and the ones we have just compiled to the shell code path via `-pa`.

     ```console
     [duncan@local]:/detecter/examples/erlang$ erl -pa ../../detecter/ebin ebin